Shu-AFK/WawiER/README.md

 WawiER is a small Go project for processing orders from JTL Wawi.
 It checks if items are oversold and notifies customers via email.

-**⚠️ Note:** WawiER requires **administrator privileges** to run because it needs to exclude its folder from Windows Defender.
-This is necessary for receiving workflow web requests without interference from the antivirus.

 ---

 ## Features